sciapp/gr/lib/grm/grplot/README.md

    Note: If the error of the bars is to be displayed, the last two columns of the data are used for the error.
 If the up and down error are equal use `equal_up_and_down_error` with a value of `1`.
 In that case only one column is expected for the error data instead of the two.
 This parameter flag also does not need the `error` parameter to be set.
 Like by the `error` parameter some of the columns inside the data will get interpreted as error-values.
 The syntax of this parameter is:

    `error:{{error_bar_color:`color_index`},{downwards_cap_color:`color_index`},{upwards_cap_color:`color_index`}}`

+5. `error_bar_style`: Defines how the error-bars are displayed.
+As single error-lines(0) or as an error-area(1).
-5. `orientation`: This parameter defines the orientation of the displayed bars.
+6. `orientation`: This parameter defines the orientation of the displayed bars.
 They can either be drawn `horizontal` or `vertical` while the default is `horizontal`.

 ### IMSHOW